twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 1 Notes.md

 > 1. What goods and services will be produced?
 > 2. How will the goods and services be produced?
 > 3. Who will recieve the goods and services produced?

+# what goods and services will be produced?
+Consumers, firms, and governments make these decisions and deal with scarcity by trading off one good or service for another.

+Each choice made comes with an opportunity cost, measured by the value of the best alternative given up.
+# how will the good and services be produced?
+Usually firms or governments make this decision Producers of goods and services face a trade-off between using more workers and using more machine